Communication Sciences and Disorders

 About April Watson

-April Watson graduated from Harding University with her B.A. in Communication Sciences and Disorders in 1999, and earned her M.A. in Communication Disorders at Southwest Missouri State University in 2001.
+April Watson graduated from Harding University with her B.A. in Communication Sciences and Disorders in 1999, and earned her M.A. in Communication Disorders at Southeast Missouri State University in 2001.
 Her background is in medical speech pathology, with most of her career spent working in hospitals, rehabilitation, and home health.
 She also spent five years serving adults with disabilities in a developmental day treatment program before joining the Harding faculty in 2014.

 About Laura Mulvany